Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 1. Obtain the operator information (OP_INFO) during the training.
 For details, see [Obtaining Operator Information (OP_INFO)](#obtaining-operator-information-op_info).
 2. Analyze the specifications and calling relationship of operators in OP\_INFO to check whether redundant operators are inserted.
 Pay special attention to check whether transdata is proper.
 3. Solution: Specify the initialization format of some operators to eliminate cast operators.
-4. In  **pytorch/torch/nn/modules/module.py**, specify the operator initialization format in  **cast\_weight**, as shown in the following figure.
+4. In  **pytorch/torch_npu/utils/module.py**, specify the operator initialization format in  **cast\_weight**, as shown in the following figure.

     ![](figures/指定算子初始化方式.png)

 The format setting principle is as follows:

-    -   For the Conv2D operator, weight can be set to FZ format, for example, line 424.
+-   For the Conv2D operator, weight can be set to FZ format, for example, line 106.
-    -   For the linear operator, weight can be set to NZ format, for example, line 409.
+-   For the linear operator, weight can be set to NZ format, for example, line 89.

 ##### Compilation Bottleneck Optimization

-1. Obtain the operator information (OP_INFO) during the training.
-For details, see [Obtaining Operator Information (OP_INFO)](#obtaining-operator-information-op_info).
-2. View the INFO log and check the keyword  **aclopCompile::aclOp**  after the first step.
+1. View the INFO log and check the keyword  **aclopCompile::aclOp**  after the first step.
 If  **Match op inputs/type failed**  or  **To compile op**  is displayed, the operator is dynamically compiled and needs to be optimized.
-3. Use either of the following methods to solve the problem:
+2. Use either of the following methods to solve the problem:
     -   Workaround: Based on the understanding of model semantics and related APIs, replace dynamic shape with static shape.
     -   Solution: Reduce compilation or do not compile the operator.
-    -   For details about how to optimize the operator compilation configuration, see [Compilation Option Settings](#compilation-option-settings).
+    -   For details about how to optimize the operator compilation configuration, see [Compile Option Settings](#compile-option-settings).

 ### E2E Performance Tool (E2E prof) Instructions